 - a.
 Description/Definition: difficulty extending and flexing the digit which may be accompanied by a history of "catching" or "triggering."
 Other conditions may be related to this complaint.
-Thus, history alone does not confirm the diagnosis. - b.
-Occupational Relationship: Refer to Section D.3 Medical Causation Assessment for Cumulative Trauma Conditions.
-To perform a proper causation assessment, the reader must comply with all sections. - c.
+Thus, history alone does not confirm the diagnosis. - Description of the Example 2 Description of the Example 2 - c.
 Specific Physical Exam Findings: Required elements for the diagnosis of trigger digits include one of the following: - i.
 Tenderness at the A1 pulley with digit motion;

 - ii.
-Triggering of the digit; - iii.
-A history of difficulty flexing and extending the digit with a palpable nodule.
+Triggering of the digit; - A history of difficulty flexing and extending the digit with a palpable nodule.